ash-project/ash/documentation/topics/security/policies.md

 > We cannot allow references to the data being created in create policies, because we do not yet know what the result of the action will be.
 > For updates and destroys, referencing the data always references the data _prior_ to the action being run, and so it is deterministic.

-If a policy that applies to creates, would reuslt in a filter, you will get a `Ash.Error.Forbidden.CannotFilterCreates` at runtime explaining that you must change your check.
+If a policy that applies to creates, would result in a filter, you will get a `Ash.Error.Forbidden.CannotFilterCreates` at runtime explaining that you must change your check.
 Typically this means writing a custom `Ash.Policy.SimpleCheck` instead.

 Ash also comes with a set of built-in helpers for writing inline checks - see `Ash.Policy.Check.Builtins` for more information.